 SEN and Disabilities

-If the learning difficulty is more general, then the class teacher will plan a programme of extra work for the child that may involve extra adult support.
-This will be discussed with parents and reviewed regularly through an Individual Education Plan.
-If we feel unable to provide adequately for the specific needs of the child, then we may involve other agencies for specific support eg speech therapy, educational psychology, behaviour support.
+If the learning difficulty is more general, then the class teacher will plan a personalised programme of work for the child that may involve extra adult support.
+This will be discussed with parents and reviewed termly through an Individual My Plan.
+If we feel unable to provide adequately for the specific needs of the child, then we may involve other agencies for specific support e.g. speech therapy, educational psychology etc.

 If parents have any concerns, questions or information about their child, then it is vital this information is shared with school staff.
 We aim to work in close partnership with parents to ensure we meet the needs of all children.